 How long do you have to fund a defined benefit plan?

-One crucial aspect of managing a defined benefit plan is ensuring sufficient funds to meet future benefit obligations.
-This article will explore the timeline for funding a defined benefit plan and the factors that influence it.
+But when can they be terminated?
+This article will discuss a timeline for funding a defined benefit plan and the factors that influence it.

 How long do you have to fund a defined benefit plan?